antoinefortin/DrumstaEngine/README.md

  1. Include bettrer demo files
  2. Migrate ssbo to their own class
- 3. Used the Texture GPu to apply on terxture
+ 3. Used the uploaded texture and shader wrapper to use themiun frasg shader

 ## **Backstory**